lata-11/AEC-Market-Intelligence-Navigator/README.md

 ## 🔮 Future Scope

-⏱️ Automate scheduled data collection using Cron jobs in Azure Functions
+⏱️ Automate scheduled data collection using Cron jobs in Azure Functions and build AI agents to make data collection more streamlined and relevant

 🔍 Expand data sources to include more global and niche competitors